 Information on support and relief options can be found under the following links:

-Young Carers are children and young people under the age of 18 who regularly care for a family member with care needs, disability or long-term illness.
+Young Carers are children and young people under the age of 18 who regularly care for a family member with care needs, a disability or long-term illness.
 They take on caring tasks like adult carers relatives.

 Affected children and young people as well as parents, teachers and other caregivers can find out more at the following link.

-Last updated: June 26, 2025
+Last updated: October 21, 2025